jaimiles23/ALS_Assessment/README.md

   1. **etl_jupyternb.ipynb**: a [jupyter notebooks](https://github.com/jupyter/notebook) that contains all documentation, exploratory data analysis, and produces the output files..
   2. **etl_script.py**: a python3 script that can be run via the terminal to produce the output files.

+Please note that the jupyter notebook provides additional documentation and is given preference over the python script.

 ## Download
 This repository can be downloaded from GitHub via: